 Online learning gives you the freedom to learn at your own pace from your desk at work, from home or anywhere that you have access to the Internet.

-UCT offers staff and students access to a range of online training resources, some of which require a site licence (lynda.com, Microsoft IT Academy) while others are free to the world (Adobe TV, Khan Academy and Coursera).
+UCT offers staff and students access to a range of online training resources, some of which require a site license (lynda.com, Microsoft IT Academy) while others are free to the world (Adobe TV, Khan Academy, and Coursera).